SanskritiShishodia/SmartResearchAssistant/README.md

 # SmartResearchAssistant

-A Retrieval-Augmented Generation (RAG) app built with Streamlit, LangChain, and OpenAI GPT-3.5, designed to help users ask intelligent questions about uploaded research PDFs.
+A Retrieval-Augmented Generation (RAG) app built with Streamlit, LangChain, and llama-3.1-8b-instant, designed to help users ask intelligent questions about uploaded research PDFs.

-This project combines semantic search over documents with LLM-powered summarization, enabling concise and context-aware answers from your own data.

 🚀 Features